-Betsy was born in Menlo Park, raised her children here, and has been a Santa Cruz Avenue resident for over 30 years.
+Betsy, who grew up in Los Altos, has been a Santa Cruz Avenue resident for over 30 years.
 She ran on a platform that included making the city’s streets safer, tackling the jobs/housing imbalance, and focusing on community benefits, “putting our residents first.”

 “I’m watchful over development and see [lack of] housing as the crux of what’s going on,” she said.
 “Menlo Park is growing so I believe we need to build some housing downtown.
 Be denser but do so in a Menlo Park way.
 Open space is essential; it can’t just be building against building.”

 Retired with grown children, Betsy has the luxury of having the time to take a deep dive into the issues.
 In addition, she has no aspirations for any other office.
 “Being a council member gives me a public voice,” she said, “the chance to make a positive difference in this wonderful community.

 “This is what I wanted to do, and I love it.
 I worked for along time and then stayed home.
 Then I became the sandwich generation caring for elder parents.
 Now I can devote myself to being a council member.
 I think the possibilities for Menlo Park are amazing!”